cevoaustralia/system-maps/README.md

   different place.
 This is a feature!
 It forces people to look at the graph as if it was completely new, and they see and capture systems and connections that would have been hidden before.
+* If you need to represent, for example, ownership of different components in a system you can use node line-draw colouring to illustrate that; eg, a red-drawn database (yellow fill, red outline) might be owned by one custodian, while a blue-drawn database (yellow fill, blue outline) might be owned by another.
+* You can represent Service Level Agreements of different kinds of connection by making edges heavier (thicker) or lighter (thinner, dashed/dotted).

+Most importantly:

 * Remember that this is a _process_.
 The first one will be wrong.
 The second one will, too.
   Even when you're "done", it will probably still be a bit wrong, but it'll be mostly right and then it starts being useful.